binghuang2018/agz7/README.md

 # Notes on files/folders
 - `ni5` indicates the subset of all amons containing **__only__** 5 heavy atoms
 - all files are of `SDF` format
+- SMILES string is appended to the end of each sdf file, canonicalized by OEChem.
 - all filenames are of format `frag_[[ID]]_optg.sdf`, with `ID` being a unique identity assigned to the associated molecular graph